Canon 1D Mark II vs Fujifilm X-T20

 The Canon EOS-1D Mark II and the Fujifilm X-T20 are two digital cameras that were officially introduced, respectively, in January 2004 and January 2017.
 The 1D Mark II is a DSLR, while the X-T20 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-H (1D Mark II) and an APS-C sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Fujifilm provides 24 MP.
+The cameras are based on an APS-H (1D Mark II) and an APS-C (X-T20) sensor.
+The Canon has a resolution of 8.2 megapixels, whereas the Fujifilm provides 24 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is considerably smaller (60 percent) than the Canon 1D Mark II.
 Moreover, the X-T20 is substantially lighter (75 percent) than the 1D Mark II.
 It is worth mentioning in this context that the 1D Mark II is splash and dust resistant, while the X-T20 does not feature any corresponding weather-sealing.